Criminal Lawyer, DUI Offences, Conveyancing, Wills and Estate Planning, Commercial Law

 DUI - Random Breath Testing

-Section 13 of the Road Transport (Safety and Traffic Management) Act 1999 empowers police to carry out random breath tests.
+Clause 3 of Schedule 3 to the Road Transport Act 2013 empowers police to carry out random breath tests.

 Such request by the officer arises only if he "has reasonable cause to believe" that the person was the driver etc. In cases of random stops on the roadway, it is axiomatic that such belief is reasonable.